intellitrend/zabbixapi-php/README.md

 ### getApiVersion()

 Get Zabbix API version from Zabbix Server.
+Also useful to check wether the Zabbix Api url is valid.

+> **Note:** Prefer this function over `call('apiinfo.version')`, because it does not try to authenticate and stores the Zabbix Api version for further requests.

 * `return` string $version.
 Uses API method 'apiinfo.version'.
 * `throws` Exception $e.
 API Error, Session issues or connection problems